Eliascc5/Robot-arm-of-6-DOF-ABB-IRB7600/README.md

 In this project, we worked on the kinematic aspects of an industrial robot with 6 degrees of freedom.
 It was about an ABB commercial robot model IRB 7600-400/2.55..
 We guided the project towards a real industrial application, such as the pouring of molten steel into crucibles.
 We considered it to be a risky application for a human operator.

+Basically,the idea was that the robot was able to take the containers with molten steel that are in the oven and then pour it into crucibles that are located on a table that is located on the side.

 <p align="center">
 <img src="/img/RobotArm7600.jpg" alt="Robot"
 	title="Robot Arm ABB" width="350" height="400" />